sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/index.md

 Code monitoring allows users to get notified of changes to their codebase.

 Users can view, edit and create code monitors through the code monitoring UI (`/code-monitoring`).
-A code monitor is comprised of a **trigger**, and one or more **actions**.
+A code monitor comprises a **trigger**, and one or more **actions**.

-The **trigger** represents the event to monitor.
+The **trigger** watches for new data and if there is new data we call this an event.
 For now, the only supported trigger is a search query of `type:diff` or `type:commit`, run every five minutes by the Go backend with an automatically added `after:` parameter narrowing down the diffs/commits that should be searched.
 The monitor's configured actions are run when this query returns a non-zero number of results.

-The **actions** are run in response to the event trigger.
+The **actions** are run in response to a trigger event.
 For now, the only supported action is an email notification to the primary email address of the code monitor's owner.
 In order for this to work, [`email.address` and `email.smtp` must be configured in site configuration](https://docs.sourcegraph.com/admin/observability/alerting#email).
 Code monitoring actions will be extended in the future to support webhooks.

 If you want to learn more about code monitoring:
 - [Code monitoring documentation](https://docs.sourcegraph.com/code_monitoring)